-We draw out your attention to note 34 of the Ind AS financial statements which sets out Company's assessment of Going concern assumption and financial impact on account of COVID 19 pandemic situation.
-Based on these assessments, the management has concluded that the Company will continue as a going concern and will be able to meet all of its obligations as well as recover the carrying amount of its assets as on March 31, 2020.
+We draw out your attention to note 34 of the financial statements which sets out financial impact on account of COVID 19 pandemic situation.
+Based on these assessments, the management has concluded that the Company will be able to meet all of its obligations as well as recover the carrying amount of its assets as on March 31, 2022.

-Our opinion is not modified in respect of this matter
+Our opinion is not modified in respect of this matter.